Scholarships and Fellowships

 Fax (202) 483-1840

-Internship scholarships are awarded in the Spring 2015 semester.
-Click here for an application.
-Both applications are due Monday February 23, 2015.
+Internship scholarships are awarded in the Spring 2016 semester.
+Applications will be available December 1, 2015 and due no later than February 26, 2016.
 Click here for Internship Scholarship Frequently Asked Questions.

 Class of 2008: Through the generosity of the Class of 2008, this scholarship will be awarded to a current first-year, sophomore, or junior student who has an UNPAID internship in the Summer of 2015.
 The internship may be credit bearing or non-credit bearing.
 The recipient will be in good judicial standing, possess a cumulative GPA of 3.0 or higher and demonstrate financial need as determined by the Office of Financial Aid.